-Policy evaluation is important across academic fields.
+Course Content: Policy evaluation is important across academic fields.
 In economics, policies may address levels and distributions of taxes and subsidies.
 In political science, policies may address the design of the electoral system, for example by the introduction of gender quotas.
 This course teaches common econometric tools for evaluating policy impacts.
 A strong emphasis is placed on the logic of causal inference: How can we design our evaluation so that we can estimate actual causal effect of the policy?

 Half the time will be devoted to lectures and the other half to practical work in STATA.
 Replicating and discussing previous research will be an important tool for highlighting and reinforcing learning of the lecture content.

 1. Students will be able to design advanced policy evaluations with quantitative methods.
 In particular, they will be able to correctly apply i) regression discontinuity designs, ii) instrumental variable designs, and iii) difference-in-difference designs.